RezaGolpayegani/user_story/README.md

 # user_story

-This code selects 100 none-empty line from the text file are located in `Data/All_Text_Files`.
+This code selects 100 none-empty lines from the text files that are located in `Data/All_Text_Files`.

 Please this file `Data/renamed_final_modified_lines.csv`.